- Summary (PDF)

 In Korea, he has served as Chair, Physics Sub-Committee, KIAS (1997), and Member, International Science Advisory Board, Korea Science and Engineering Foundation.
 He also served as President of the Association of Korean Physicists in America (1989-1990) and U.S. Regional Editor, Journal of Korean Physical Society (1991-1994).
 Among his honorific titles are Fellow, American Physical Society; Fellow, Korean Physical Society; Fellow, Korean Academy of Sciences and Technology (Hanlim Won); and Korean national decoration, Moran Order of Merit (1998).

-Dr. Varmus is the Director of the National Cancer Institute.
-He was formerly the President of Memorial Sloan-Kettering Cancer Center in New York City and Co-Chair of President Obama's Council of Advisors on Science and Technology.
+Dr. Varmus is the immediate past Director of the National Cancer Institute.
+He was also formerly the President of Memorial Sloan-Kettering Cancer Center in New York City and Co-Chair of President Obama's Council of Advisors on Science and Technology.

 Much of Dr. Varmus’ scientific work was conducted at the University of California, San Francisco, where he, Dr. J. Michael Bishop and co-workers demonstrated the cellular origins of the oncogene of a chicken retrovirus.
 This discovery led to the isolation of many cellular genes that normally control growth and development and are frequently mutated in human cancer.
 For this work, Bishop and Varmus received the 1989 Nobel Prize for Physiology or Medicine.